buildingblocks/BuildingBlocks.DD4T.MarkupModels/README.md

    * Gets the double value from a number field of a linked component
  * NestedComponent
    * This is used to indicate that the property type is a submodel.
 For example a collection of carousel slides.
+ * NestedKeyword
+   * This is used to indicate that the property type is a submodel for keyword metadata
+   * This field requires a tweak to the DD4T source before it will work (see following pull request: https://github.com/dd4t/dynamic-delivery-4-tridion/pull/5)

 Options available on all attributes: